Top 10 Best UFC Fighters of All Time

 10. BJ Penn

-Jon Jones will always be the undisputed light heavyweight champion of the UFC, at least according to me.
-Nobody's perfect.
-Everyone has flaws.
 It makes me sick to my stomach whenever I'm reminded that Cormier is champ because, realistically, he's not.
 He never had an answer for Jones.
 Nobody did.

-6 BJ Penn
+6. BJ Penn

 The BJ Penn that beat Joe Stevenson and Diego Sanchez is without a doubt the best lightweight ever.
 He did overstay his welcome, but that does not take away from the greatness that is The Prodigy.

-The beast incarnate, Brock Lesnar, is the best in its class because he went through a bad time but still woke up and delivered big time!
+The beast incarnate, Brock Lesnar, is the best in his class because he went through a bad time but still woke up and delivered big time!
 We are very fortunate to have him in our era!

-Savage...enough said.
+Savage.
+Enough said.
 I ask you, of all the fighters on this list, which one would you be terrified to stand in a ring with?
 Brock Lesnar.

 She's the women's GOAT.
 That won't change anytime soon.

-10 Royce Gracie
+10. Royce Gracie

 No pound-for-pound ranking discussion.
 Royce would fight any guy, no matter how much bigger, heavier, and stronger he was.
 If he were contemporary to Fedor, I bet he would challenge him without a doubt.